FACTOSolution/sipan3/README.md

 > Used in the image field on the models.
 > pip install pillow.

+* NTPLib

+> Used to catch the actual and right time.
+> pip install ntplib.

 * Magic

 > Used to the file validation for the articles.